Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 id: getting_started_with_dataengineering_ml_using_snowpark_python
-summary: This guide provides the instructions for performing data engineering tasks (data analysis and data preparation) as well as training, deploying, and running a ML model using Snowpark for Python, scikit-learn, and Streamlit.
+summary: Getting Started with Data Engineering and ML using Snowpark for Python
 categories: Getting-Started
 environments: web
 status: Published